dan-v/rattlesnakeos-stack/README.md

       --prevent-shutdown          for debugging purposes only - will prevent ec2 instance from shutting down after build.
   -r, --region string             aws region for stack deployment (e.g. us-west-2)
-      --save-config               allows you to save all passed CLI flags to config file --schedule string           cron expression that defines when to kick off builds. note: if you give invalid expression it will fail to deploy stack. see: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions (default "rate(14 days)")
+      --save-config               allows you to save all passed CLI flags to config file --schedule string           cron expression that defines when to kick off builds. by default this is set to build on the 10th of every month. note: if you give an invalid expression it will fail to deploy the stack. see this for cron format details: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions (default "cron(0 0 10 * ? *)")
       --skip-price string         skip requesting ec2 spot instance if price is above this value to begin with. (default "0.68")
       --ssh-key string            aws ssh key to add to ec2 spot instances. this is optional but is useful for debugging build issues on the instance.